dyrehaugen/jdt/news/_posts/2017-09-24-Homage-to-Catalonia.md

 And the ancestors say: “On with your breastplates, sharpen your halberds, show these upstarts who is master in our Kingdom.”*

-*democracy and freedom are judged by how far devolution is granted*
+*Democracy and freedom are judged by how far devolution is granted*

 *This is the nationalism of